Home – Slip and Fall – Environmental Factors

 - Obvious – This is a situation where the property owner is negligent because they should have known about the dangerous condition.

 - Hidden (a hole in the lawn covered by grass)

 - Permanent – In most cases, an owner will be considered negligent if they are seen to have knowledge of the hazardous condition.
-This knowledge is based on if they knew, or should have known, about the condition before the slip and fall occurs.
+This knowledge is based on if they knew or should have known, about the condition before the slip and fall occurred.

 See A Sample of Alan’s Slip and Fall Settlements & Cases Won

 - Winn Dixie Cases Settled and Won

 - General Case Law – Slip and Falls

 Slip and falls are the second leading cause of injuries and deaths after car accidents.
 Every hour an older adult dies as a result of a fall.
 The most common injuries resulting from slip and falls include, herniated disc, head injury and/or a knee injury.
 Learn more from Alan Sackrin, an expert slip and fall lawyer.

 Please feel free to read our other slip and fall (trip and fall) related articles and fact sheets, including:

 - 4 Factors that determine the types of injuries from a slip and fall